djhunt-ibm/agentic-ai-client-bootcamp/environment-setup/create-project.md

 ### 3. Create a new project<a name="new-project"></a>
 ---
 Now, we can go ahead and create a new project.

-In the **Projects** section at the bottom, click the "+" symbol next to it to create a new project.
+In the **Projects** section, you can simply select the the "+" symbol to create a new project.

+Or use the link here to trigger a [New Project](https://dataplatform.cloud.ibm.com/projects/new-project?context=wx) creation.

 ![create-new-project](assets/create-new-project.png)